An alphabetical orientation guide to help you enjoy your stay in Costa Rica at ILISA Language Institute.

 People at ILISA

 Preparing for an Immersion Program

-Finding your way around in downtown San Jose may look a little confusing at first.
-The “New Key to Costa Rica” includes a useful chapter on getting to know San Jose.
+Finding your way around in downtown San José may seem a bit confusing at first.
 Here are some important facts:

 Example: An address that’s given as Avenida 1, Calles 3 and 5 means that the place is located on Avenida 1 between Calles 3 and 5.